Shivam-Singal/NLP-on-Stand-Up-Comedy-Transcripts-/README.md

 <div align='center'>
   <img src='./media/top30_words.png' alt='Most common words' height='440px' />
-    Ali Wong says the s-word a lot and talks about her husband.
-I guess that's funny to me.
+    1.)Ali Wong says the s-word a lot and talks about her husband.
-    A lot of people use the F-word.
+    2.)A lot of people use the F-word.
 Let's dig into that later.
 </div><br>

 **_2.2 Size of vocabulary_**